Inclusion, Diversity, Equity and Accessibility

 Help Shape an Inclusive Future for Victoria County

 The Municipality of the County of Victoria is committed to Inclusion, Diversity, Equity, and Accessibility (IDEA).
-We’re forming a new committee to help guide our staff and council—and we need your input!
+We’ve formed a committee to help guide our staff and council—and we need your input!

-The engagement survey intends to gather feedback from people who live and/or work in Victoria County.
-This feedback will be shared with the IDEA Committee to help build the municipality’s IDEA plan and guide ongoing work.
+The IDEA survey intends to gather feedback from people who live and/or work in Victoria County.
+This feedback will be shared with the IDEA Committee to help guide the municipality’s IDEA plan implementation and ongoing work.

 • Join our IDEA Committee!
 Call for Members